The Oath (2016 film)

 The Oath (Eiðurinn) is a 2016 Icelandic thriller film written by Ólafur Egill Egilsson, and co-written and directed by Baltasar Kormákur, who also plays the leading role.
 It was screened in the Special Presentations section at the 2016 Toronto International Film Festival.
 It was the most popular movie in Icelandic theaters in 2016.

 Plot

 Finnur is a surgeon who is worried about his eldest daughter, Anna.
 Anna has been involved with drugs and Finnur is made aware that Anna's boyfriend Óttar is a drug dealer.
 Thinking he is a bad influence on Anna, Finnur tries to break up the relationship.
 But neither Anna nor Óttar has any intention in doing so and Óttar becomes threatening due to Finnur's incursions on their private life.
 After Finnur's workmate Halldór shows him a victim of a shooting, Finnur starts to plan for Óttar's disappearance.
+Finnur carries out his plan, but it goes wrong, ending with Finnur trying to revive dead Óttar in the hospital.
+The police think Finnur killed him, but have to let him go for lack of evidence.
+Unfortunately for Finnur, his daughter deduces that Finnur was with Óttar shortly before his death.